Wanderers Cricket Ground

 Wanderers Cricket Ground is a cricket ground in Windhoek, Namibia.
 The first recorded match on the ground was in 1990 when Namibia played the Netherlands.

 The ground held its first List A match in the 2001/02 6 Nations Challenge when Namibia played Sri Lanka A. In 2004, the ground held its first first-class match between Namibia and Uganda in the 2004 Intercontinental Cup.
 The first Twenty20 match was played on the ground in 2010, between Namibia and Bermuda, with the ground holding a further Twenty20 match between Namibia and Uganda later in 2010.

-In April 2013, the ground hosted its first ever international T20 match between Kenya and Netherlands.
+In April 2013, the ground hosted its first ever international T20 match between Kenya and the Netherlands.

-International Records
+International records

 One-Day International five-wicket hauls

 The following table summarizes the five-wicket hauls taken in ODIs at this venue.